acumenbrands/mobvious/README.md

 [Constructor](http://rdoc.info/github/jistr/mobvious/master/Mobvious/Strategies/MobileESP#initialize-instance_method)
 takes a detection procedure.
-Detection procedure decides what device type it should return based on the information it can dig out of MobileESPConverted::UserAgentInfo instance.
+Detection procedure decides what device type it should return based on the information it can dig out of MobileESP::UserAgentInfo instance.

 There are two predefined detection procedures (and you can write your own):